borango/books-mono/manuscript/solar-panels.md

 A great opportunity on a boat, even better on a catamaran, is the available space for mounting solar panels.
 Your first choice is to install walkable, flexible, flush-mount solar panels on existing, horizontal surfaces: cabin roofs and deck.
 This follows the same logic as putting panels on roofs of houses at land.
 You want to [integrate, not segragate](#pp08).
 A solar farm on the ground looks way less natural than on roof tops.

-How much solar panels you need on an Eco sailboat is a matter of your energy demand, which I discuss in thei [electro backbone](#electro-backbone) chapter.
+How much solar panels you need on an Eco sailboat is a matter of your energy demand, which I discuss in the [electro backbone](#electro-backbone) chapter.
 Together with the [wind turbine](#wind-turbine) and a recuperating [engine](#engine) or other "hydro generator"[^hydro_generator_misnomer], solar panels must deliver the supply for all of your electric energy demand.

 [^hydro_generator_misnomer]: misnomer; this device does not generate water but generates electricty from motion through water

 On land you can often scale up your solar panel installation to meet your preferred demand.
-With the limited space of your boat, you typically calclate backwards and scale down your habits until your reduced needs match the available supply of energy.
+With the limited space of your boat, you typically calculate backwards and scale down your habits until your reduced needs match the available supply of energy.

 Therefore most likely you want to: